Chand Sadagar

-In the Padmapuran, account of Chand Bania is specifically mentioned.
-Narayan Dev also have mentioned in Padmapuran about the father of Behula who was called as Sahe Bania.
-Sahe Bania established his kingdom at Udalguri/Tangla area of the old Kamarupa.Further, it has been established in the history book "Mangaldai Buranji" by the historian Dineswar Sarma that Chand Sadagar belonged to ancient Bania community whose predecessors are represented by the Assamese Bania community today.
-These people later got scattered all over Brahmaputra valley.
-However, people with direct lineage of Chand Sadagar are still there in Udalguri and Tangla district of Assam.

-The ruins and statue of Chand Sadagar are found in Chhaygaon Area of Assam.
-It is proved genuine by the Archaeological Department of India.
-Moreover, Champaknagar is still found in Chaigaon of Kamarupa.

-Champaknagar
+The location of Champaknagar

-Champaknagar of Chand Sadagar has been claimed by both the Bengali and Assamese people of India to be situated in their respective states.
-The original is at Champak Nagar in Chaygaon, Assam.

-Bengali Version
+Bengali version

-According to the local folklore of West Bengal Champainagari, or Kasba-Champainagari, situated in the Purba Bardhaman district of West Bengal is the Champak Nagar of Chand Sadagar.
+According to the local folklore of Bengal Champaknagari, or Kasba-Champainagari, situated in the Purba Bardhaman district of West Bengal is the Champak Nagar of ancient Bengali merchant Chand Sadagar.
 The locals believe that the place is associated with Ma Manasa and Chand Sadagar.
 In "Ain-i-Akbari" also the name of Champainagari Pargana under Sarkar Madaran has been mentioned, which was located in the present Purba Bardhaman district of West Bengal.
 Kasba-Champainagari is located on the north bank of Damodar River, approx. 32 miles west of Bardhaman city and south of Budbud.
 We know from the story of Manasamangal that Chand Sadagar was a staunch Shaivite and he even built a Shiva temple in his house.
 According to the local folklore of this village, the two Shivalingas (one of which is Rameshwar Shivalinga) resting in two ancient Shiva Temples situated in this village of Purba Bardhaman were established by Chand Sadagar himself.
 There is a beautiful Shiva temple on a high mound situated to the south of the DVC canal.
 The Shiva temple, located next to a huge Ashwattha tree, has a huge Shivalinga (without the Gauri Patta), known as Rameshwar Shivalinga.
 There are also two high mounds in the village, one of which is believed to be the ruins of Behula's Basarghar (Sati-Tirtha) and Chand Sadagar's house.
+Another place in Bengal, associated with the bridal chamber of Behula and lakshindar is Gokul Medh in present-day Bogra district, Bangladesh.
+The high mound of Bogura is popularly known in local Bengali folklore as the Basarghar (bridal chamber) of Behula.

 Sundarban Tiger Reserve of West Bengal, is associated as the place where Neti, foster mother of Ma Manasha, lived and worked as a washerwoman.
 A temple at Howrah, a Kolkata neighborhood, is believed to have been built by Chand Sadagar.

 Between the citadel and the eastern embankment at Gaur, a ruined structure, is claimed to be the house of Chand Sadagar.